In Uppsala

 Meeting room bookings

 Meetingplace Navet offers meeting rooms for 6 to 92 people.
-All rooms are equipped with WiFi, wired network connection, whiteboard/blackboard, data projector, and telephone conference equipment.
-There is also an activity-based brainstorming room (E10:3102) and rooms with video conference equipment (E10:2309 and E10:3309).
+All rooms are equipped with WiFi, wired network connection, whiteboard/blackboard, data projector (E10:2314, E10:3314) or e-meeting equipment.
+There is also an activity-based brainstorming room (E10:3102).

 Meeting rooms

-Visitors from outside of Uppsala University are asked to send a request to lokalbokning@scilifelab.uu.se for all meeting room bookings.
+Visitors from outside Uppsala University are asked to request lokalbokning@scilifelab.uu.se for all meeting room bookings.

-You can book document cameras, additional telephone conference equipment, special seating arrangements, etc., by emailing lokalbokning@scilifelab.uu.se.
-Requests for technical issues need to be sent 10 working days before the meeting, as Navet does not provide technical support during booked meetings.
+You can reserve the Open area on the ground floor, order special seating arrangements, etc., by emailing lokalbokning@scilifelab.uu.se.
+Requests for technical issues must be sent 10 working days before the meeting, as Navet does not provide technical support during booked meetings.

 Mötestorget – the Meeting Square